 Michael Bloomberg: Grade — F

 I cannot fathom a worse more unprepared performance than we saw tonight from Mike Bloomberg.
 I thought these New York types were supposed to be smart and tough?
 Bloomberg was horrendous.
 He was utterly destroyed by Warren during one exchange and then made the controversy (about his background and treatment of women) worse with an answer that made the audience groan.
 His calling Bernie Sanders “a communist” at one point was straight out of the Republican playbook, and even the other candidates were shocked.
-The billionaire emporer has no clothes.
-As I said, thank goodness for debates.
-They exposed this fraud quick.
+The billionaire Emporer has no clothes.
+As I said, thank goodness for the debates.
+They exposed this fraud quickly.
 He’ll be around for a while and might even be a force, but Bloomberg lost everyone’s respect tonight as a serious choice in the race.
 Just a horrific performance in every way.

 Heading into Saturday’s Nevada caucus, my scorecard now reads:

 * note: percent chance I will vote for the candidate in the caucus